Dollars and Eagles

 1834 The Muscat Eagle

-Two dollars and two eagles were thus produced at the end of 1834.
-The eagles used for the obverse a spare die from the 1800s decade on which the engraving of the last digit of the year still had to be done.
+The 1804 eagles used for the obverse a spare die from the 1800s decade on which the engraving of the last digit of the year still had to be done.
 This 4 designed in the style of the 1830s makes it possible to distinguish between the Crosslet 4 variety produced in period and the Plain 4 variety produced for the Roberts mission.

 The eagles prepared for Muscat and Siam are the two pieces from the first batch.
 No test eagle having been identified, they are the first two eagles to have been processed as proofs.